guiara/bootcamp-de-02/README.md

 # Simple bonus calculator
+- ex.01
 This Python program calculates the bonus amount based on the user's input of their name, monthly salary, and bonus percentage received.
+- ex.01-error-check
+Same program as the previous one, however, it seeks to understand the potential errors that could arise and their corresponding handling procedures
 ## How to Run

 1. Make sure you have Python installed on your system.
 You can download it from [here](https://www.python.org/downloads/).